sgsinclair/visualization/visualization.md

 * Creator and Affiliation: Lauren Klein (Georgia Tech)

 Though not solely on visualization, Lauren Klein's syllabus touches on a many essential topics related to uses of data in the digital humanities.
 Several topics explore the relationship between facts and data, there's an overview of major kinds of visualization, and she addresses cultural and social issues that arise from data (from art to surveillance).
 Interspersed with the academic readings are several excerpts of fiction, such as *Minority Report*, *The Matrix*, and *Gattaca*.

+Klein has also explored the way the history of visualization has been presented and alternative histories.
+A [talk she gave to the 3DH project is here](https://lecture2go.uni-hamburg.de/l2go/-/get/v/19629) where she talked about the [Speculative Designs project](http://dhlab.lmc.gatech.edu/speculative-designs/) which is recovering the work of Elizabeth Peabody.
+There is a prototype that lets students build Peabody mural charts.
+This project creates a context for discussing the stories told about visualization.

 ### “Infogr.am”